Ken Schrader: Pinty's Series

+On August 14, 2023, Schrader won the Freshstone Dirt Classic at Ohsweken Speedway in the NASCAR Pinty's Series, becoming the first non-Canadian driver to win in the series and the oldest driver to win a NASCAR sanctioned event at the age of 68.

 Personal life

 Schrader resides in Concord, North Carolina.
-He is married, to his wife, Ann. and they have two children.
+He is married to his wife, Ann, with whom he has two children.

+Schrader was inducted into the St. Louis Sports Hall of Fame in 2024.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)